xvik/gradle-animalsniffer-plugin/README.md

 * `animalsnifferTest` - run AnimalSniffer for compiled test classes
 * `animalsnifferSourceSet` - run AnimalSniffer for compiled SourceSet classes

-`check` task will depend only on taks from configured in `animalsniffer.sourceSets` source sets.
+`check` task will depend only on tasks from configured in `animalsniffer.sourceSets` source sets.

 Tasks support text report, enabled by default.